 Disagreement does arise however when Moore tries to use these stories as evidence of his oppressor vs. oppressed narrative.
 According to Moore's narrative, the people in these stories are oppressed by health insurance companies and politicians who support free markets.
 The only way to help these oppressed people is to provide a government-run healthcare system.

-This narrative is confused for two reasons.
-First, oppression usually involves the use of force and coercion.
+In response, oppression usually involves the use of force and coercion.
 Free markets by definition are free from coercion.
 For example, businesses cannot force people to buy their services.
 They can only attract customers by offering some mutually beneficial product or service.
-Government coercion is only justified when contracts are broken or misrepresented.
+I suppose I am extreme, but I believe that government coercion is only justified when to adjudicate contracts.
 Second, real oppression is often caused by government-run healthcare.
 Since government-run healthcare systems must ration care, they often deny care to elderly patients or make patients wait.
-For example, Sally Pipes' mother (a Canadian) died prematurely because she was denied a colonoscopy for being too old.
+On stort from Canada, Sally Pipes' mother died prematurely because she was denied a colonoscopy for being too old.
 A 31-year old man in Sault St. Marie, Canada was told he had to wait five years for an appointment to get a physical.
 In America, young people are oppressed when state laws in New Jersey and Massachusetts price young people out of the market by forcing insurance companies to cover more than young people reasonably need or want.
-These laws raise prices by forcing insurance companies to treat every customer roughly the same.
+These laws raise prices by forcing insurance companies to treat every customer roughly the same..